 Odisha has been a seat of education from primary to the highest level since the ancient times.
-We can see the ruins of educational institutions of the past era.
+There are ruins of educational institutions of the past era.
 The state was famous as an education hub in ancient days.
-Recently, a Buddhist learning center has been found in Ratnagiri in the district of Jaipur.
-Nalanda too has a place of prominence in the education sector.
-There used to be students from far away countries like Persia, Greece and China to study mathematics, philosophy and astronomy.
+Recently, a Buddhist learning center has been found in Ratnagiri in the district of Jajpur.

 Today the state has some of the renowned universities in the country.
 The prestigious NIT Rourkela is an institute of national importance.
-There are plenty of engineering colleges, science colleges, technology, higher studies and many more.
-The state is famous for mass communication course known as the IIMC, which is one of the two premium institutions in mass communication.
+There are plenty of engineering colleges, science colleges, institutes of higher studies and many more.
+The state is famous for mass communication course known as the IIMC, which is one of the two premium institutions of mass communication.
 There are also famous medical colleges located in various parts of the state.
-Some of the major universities are the Biju Patnaik University of Technology, Kalinga institute of Industrial Technology, Shir Jagannath Sanskrit Vishvavidyalaya, Fakir Mohan University, National Institute of Technology, Orissa University of Agriculture and many more.
+Some of the major universities are the Biju Patnaik University of Technology, Kalinga Institute of Industrial Technology, Shri Jagannath Sanskrit Vishvavidyalaya, Fakir Mohan University, National Institute of Technology, Odisha University of Agriculture and many more.
 More Detail...

 Economy of Odisha

-Odisha has major of its population in agriculture.
+Odisha has major of its population engaged in agriculture.
 The total area of cultivation is 87.46 lakh hectares.
-Out of which 18.79 lak hectares are irrigated.
-The major crop produced is rice and is one of the major rice producing state in the country.
+Out of which 18.79 lakh hectares are irrigated.
+The major crop produced is rice and the state is one of the major rice producing states in the country.
 District wise the state produces different crops.
 Besides rice, oil seeds, jute, pulses, coconut, mesta, turmeric and sugarcane are important crops.
 Tea, rubber and cotton are the cash crops.
-The other crops that rank second in the state are ragi, jute, rape, gram, mustard, sesame, maize.
+The other crops that rank second in the state are ragi, jute, gram, mustard, sesame, maize.

-The literacy rate is around 73% in Orissa of which around 82% are males and 64% females are literates.
+The literacy rate is around 73% in Odisha of which around 82% are males and 64% females are literates.
 These figures are according to the 2011 census.
-The poverty line is nearly double of the country's average which is 26.10%, and in Orissa it is 47.15%.

 The population of the state is rising at a greater speed.
-The urban population is 16.69% of the total populationand the rural population is 83.31%.
 The initiative has been taken by the government to focus on the female literacy and the infant mortality rate.
 However, the infrastructure is getting better and with it other facilities like hospitals, transport, education and jobs are also improving.

 Odisha is the bastion of rich culture and tradition and is evident due to the historical monuments, sculpture, artists, dance and music.
 The state has a department that looks after the culture and promotes systematic and comprehensive fields of arts and culture.
 The culture of Odisha can be seen from the ancient times that have left their mark in the form of temples and monuments.
 The state is full of temples that have earned appreciation from the world.

 The state has 84% of population speaking Oriya.
-It is also one of the oldest languages in India and spoken in the neighboring states as well.
+It is also one of the oldest languages in India and spoken in the neighbouring states as well.
 There are other languages that are spoken here by people who come from different states.
 Hindi is the second most spoken language that is popular and is widely accepted.
 Besides, there are Urdu and Bengali along with Telugu which is also spoken by some people.
-English is spoken only by those who are literate people.
+English is spoken only by those who are literate.

 Transport here is as good as in other states of India.
 The state has a great network of roads along with national highways.
-National highway numbers 5, 6, 23, 42 and 43 run through the state.
+National highway numbers like 5, 6, 23, 42 and 43 run through the state.
 There are also railways, waterways and airways in Odisha.
-The total railway route of Orissa in 2004 was 2.37 lakh km and 91 km of narrow gauge railway.
-Bhubaneshwar railway station is a major railhead in the state.
+Bhubaneswar railway station is a major railhead in the state.
 Several trains like Konark, Rajdhani, Express and the Coromondal express, etc make it convenient and comfortable travel.
-Paradeep is the only major port here, where import and export take place.
-Ordisha also has a domestic airport and is well connected to all major cities in the state as well as major Indian cities.
+Paradip is the only major port here, where import and export take place.
+Odisha also has a domestic airport and is well connected to all major cities in the state as well as major Indian cities.
 Transport facilities are quite developed here.
-Due to the development projects going on in the state and as the state is being recognized as a prominent tourist state, transport is being given greater significance and the government is focusing on projects like international airports and many more roads and railways that will run all across the country.
+Due to the development projects going on in the state and as the state is being recognised as a prominent tourist state, transport is being given greater significance and the government is focusing on projects like international airports, etc.